Welcome to our Public Adjuster!

 are up-to-date with the State of Florida and make sure they are really a

 licensed Public Adjuster.
-Some people are misrepresented themselves as
+Some people misrepresent themselves as public

 Experience – Public Adjusters come from a wide range of backgrounds – Ask about experience and training and it’s always a good idea to ask for references.
 Make sure the person who you are considering has the right mix for you.